theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 A recurring principle in my course design is that students should produce visible outputs: organizational charts, matrices, posters, business model elements, persona profiles, market sizing exercises, pitch feedback, written business plan sections, or prototypes.
 These outputs make learning more concrete and give us something to discuss, compare, and improve in class.

+Rubrics are an important part of this approach.
 In both Entrepreneurship and General Management and Organization, I introduced grading rubrics to make assessment more transparent and consistent.

-In the Entrepreneurship course, the rubric supports the assessment of student business plans.
-It provides a shared reference point for evaluating the different parts of the business plan and helps align expectations between lecturers, students, and external startup guests involved in the course.

-In General Management and Organization, I introduced a rubric for student presentations.
-This makes it easier to assess presentations consistently and to provide more structured feedback.
+In the Entrepreneurship course, the rubric supports the assessment of student business plans and provides a shared reference point for lecturers, students, and external startup guests involved in the course.
+In General Management and Organization, I introduced a rubric for student presentations, which makes it easier to assess presentations consistently and to provide structured feedback.

-For me, these rubrics are assessment tools, but they are also communication tools.
-They clarify what quality means in a course.
-They help students understand what is expected and support a stronger alignment between learning activities, outputs, and evaluation.
+For me, rubrics are not only assessment tools, but also communication tools.
+They clarify what quality means in a course, help students understand what is expected, and support stronger alignment between learning activities, outputs, and evaluation.

 [Add later: examples of assessment criteria, business plan rubric, presentation rubric, laboratory assessment rubrics, Antestate, LaTeX exams.]